McDonald Township, Barry County, Missouri

 McDonald Township is one of twenty-five townships in Barry County, Missouri, United States.
 As of the 2000 census, its population was 882.

+The settlement of McDonald was laid out in 1841.
+Named after a settler family, it was the county seat for a brief period.
+A post office called McDonald was in operation from 1840 to 1854.

 Geography

 McDonald Township covers an area of 38.04 sqmi and contains no incorporated settlements.
 It contains two cemeteries: Bullington and Sparks.